 - When ready to serve, add the ice to the blender with the tequila mix.

-- Pour into a margarita glass (with or without salt) and then allow guests to top their own margarita with the butterfly pea flower tea.
-Then, watch them “ooh” and “ahhh” over the Midnight Margaritas’ beauty.
+- Pour into a cocktail glass (with or without salt) and then top with the cold butterfly pea flower tea.

 Nutrition